Steering and policy committees of the United States House of Representatives: House Democratic Steering and Policy Committee

 The House Democratic Steering and Policy Committee is chaired by the party leader in the House, which has been Hakeem Jeffries since 2023, in his capacities as Minority Leader.
 The party leader also appoints three co-chairs to assist him on the committee.
 For the 117th Congress, the co-chairs were Reps.
 Eric Swalwell (CA-15), Barbara Lee (CA-13), and Cheri Bustos (IL-17).

 The statutory members include the full caucus leadership and chief deputy whip team and the chairs or ranking members (depending on a majority or minority, respectively) of the exclusive committees: Appropriations, Budget, Energy, Financial Services, Rules, and Ways and Means.
 Additional members are either directly appointed by the caucus leader (Speaker in the majority or Minority Leader in the minority), elected as regional representatives, and an elected representative of the freshman class.

 On November 28, 2018, Pelosi, the Speaker of the 116th Congress, announced that the Committee would now have three co-chairs instead of two.

-As of the 117th Congress, Democratic Representatives are grouped into the following 12 regions:
+As of the 119th Congress, Democratic Representatives are no longer grouped into official regions.